gimelfarb/blog-lionhack/_posts/2014-03-08-software-versioning-strategies.md

 ## Versions Everywhere

 We are all pretty used to the term "version" nowadays.
 Most commonly used in the software world, it had leaked into the media and other industries.
 Movie sequels are being versioned - ["Fast & Furious 7"][ff7] (7!?), shoes are being versioned - ["Air Jordan XX8"][ajxx8], and, most popularly, books are being versioned - ["One Minute Manager, 1984 edition"][om1984].
-Actually, looking at books, people have been versioning for some time now - ["Encyclopedia Britannica"][eb], since 1768!.
+Actually, looking at books, people have been versioning for quite some time now - ["Encyclopedia Britannica"][eb], since 1768!.

-The premise is simple - as products live on and continue to improved, newer releases have to be distinguished from the previous ones.
-Product name does not change, because market has already become familiar with it, so something is appended at the end to indicate that it is **newer** (or **different**).
+The premise is simple - as products live on and continue to be improved, newer releases have to be distinguished from the previous ones.
+Product name does not change, because market already became familiar with it, so something is appended at the end to indicate that it is **newer** (or **different**).

-While versioning existed long before the digital age, software really pushed the issue forward.
-Modifying and releasing new copy of software is a very quick process, magnitude of times faster than it is to change an industrial production line to produce a new piece of clothing or print a new book edition.
-Thus software cycles are much **faster**, and a potential for a lot of **concurrent editions** is much greater.
+While _versioning_ existed long before the digital age, software really pushed the issue forward.
+Modifying and releasing a new copy of software is a very quick process, many times faster than it is to change an industrial production line to produce a new piece of clothing or print a new book edition.
+Thus software iteration cycles are much **shorter**, and a potential for a lot of **concurrent editions** is much greater.

 Simply using years (or even months), as in book editions, is not sufficient.
-New versions of software can be produced within minutes.
+New versions of the software can be produced within minutes.
 In addition, software has a massive parallel aspect to it - **software streams** - where several major versions can exist, and all can be continuously updated at the same time.
 This rarely happens with your shoes.
 (I wish it did though, sometimes I just don't want to upgrade to this year's catalog model, I want an improvement to my old pair!)

 [ff7]: http://www.imdb.com/title/tt2820852/
 [ajxx8]: http://www.footlocker.com/_-_/keyword-history+of+air+jordan